 An American photographer and modern art promoter, he was instrumental in making photography an accepted art form.
 He is also known for his well-known art galleries where he worked to introduce many Avant-grade European artists to the USA.
 Alfred stressed that, apart from the painters, photographers are also and should be considered as artists.

 Contribution of Alfred Stieglitz

-Alfred pointed out that, apart from the painters, photographers are also considered as artists.
-He demonstrated that the quality of photographs not only depend on the content of picture only.
+Alfred pointed out that, apart from the painters, the world considered photographers as artists.
+He demonstrated that the quality of photographs not only depends on the content of the picture only.
 It also depends on the conceptual representation of the photographer himself.